DocRange1979/html-js-css-tutorial/README.md

 # Learning HTML
-Learning how to use HTML and CSS
+Learning how to use HTML and CSS, everything studied in Scrimba.